khanh1998/test_git/readme.txt

-This file has been changed
-i love you
+i love you more than i can say